Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 Technical Requirements:

-- Architecture: Implement a complete application with a server and web front end.
-The front-end interface should focus on functionality.
+- Architecture: Implement a complete application with both server-side and web front-end.
+The front-end interface focuses on functionality.

 - Mixture-of-Thoughts: Implement the above fast and slow dual-path collaborative working mechanism.
-When the slow thinking path is processing, the fast thinking path should provide filler words to avoid conversation interruption.
-The slow thinking model must support streaming output, transmitting its intermediate thinking process to the fast thinking model in real-time, allowing the fast thinking model to generate more meaningful filler words based on these intermediate results.
+When the slow thinking path is processing, the fast thinking path needs to provide filler words to avoid conversation interruption.
+The slow thinking model must support streaming output, transmitting its intermediate thinking process in real-time to the fast thinking model, allowing the fast thinking model to generate more meaningful filler words based on these intermediate results.

-- Tool Invocation: The deep thinking model must have the ability to invoke external tools, with at least one real-time network search tool integrated.
+- Tool Invocation: The deep thinking model must have the ability to call external tools, integrating at least one real-time network search tool.

-- Voice Interaction: The system must integrate VAD (Voice Activity Detection) technology (Silero VAD is recommended) to achieve automatic voice segmentation and response without manual user triggering.
+- Voice Interaction: The system needs to integrate VAD (Voice Activity Detection) technology (recommended to use Silero VAD) to achieve automatic voice segmentation and response without manual user triggering.

 - Interruption Mechanism: Implement a controllable interruption function, allowing users to insert their speech while the AI is speaking.